Godzilla vs. Kong: Plot

 Bernie joins Madison and Josh in their investigation.
-They sneak into the wrecked Apex base, discover a secret underground facility, and become locked into a hyperloop transport to Apex's Hong Kong headquarters where they find a test of Mechagodzilla, which is telepathically controlled by Ren Serizawa, the son of the late Ishirō Serizawa, (Note: Serizawa sacrificed himself to revive Godzilla with an nuclear warhead in Godzilla: King of the Monsters (2019)) via neural networks from the severed head of Ghidorah.
+They sneak into the wrecked Apex base, discover a secret underground facility, and become locked into a hyperloop transport to Apex's Hong Kong headquarters where they find a test of Mechagodzilla, which is telepathically controlled by Ren Serizawa, the son of the late Ishirō Serizawa, (Note: Serizawa sacrificed himself to revive Godzilla with a nuclear warhead in Godzilla: King of the Monsters (2019)) via neural networks from the severed head of Ghidorah.
 (Note: Godzilla tore off Ghidorah’s left head in the ocean in Godzilla: King of the Monsters (2019)) Walter intends to harness the Hollow Earth's energy to overcome Mechagodzilla's power supply limitations.

 Inside the Hollow Earth, Kong and the team find an ecosystem similar to Skull Island.
 In his species' ancestral throne room, they find the remains of an ancient war with Godzilla's kind and a glowing axe made from another of Godzilla's dorsal plates.
 Identifying the power source, the Apex team sends its signature back to their Hong Kong base despite Andrews' protests.
 Attracted by Mechagodzilla's activation, Godzilla arrives in Hong Kong and, sensing Kong's presence, blasts a hole through the earth with his atomic breath.
 After provoking him with gunfire, Maia and the Apex team's HEAV is crushed by Kong.
 Kong, Andrews, Jia, and Lind ascend to Hong Kong, where Kong engages Godzilla in a final battle.
 Godzilla emerges victorious, leaving Kong in a bradycardia state.

-Madison, Josh, and Bernie are caught by security and taken to Walter, who orders Ren to activate Mechagodzilla, which is then possessed by Ghidorah's consciousness, causing it to kill Walter, electrocute Ren, and overpower Godzilla.
+Madison, Josh, and Bernie are caught by security and taken to Walter, who orders Ren to activate Mechagodzilla.
+Now possessed by Ghidorah's consciousness, Mechagodzilla kills Walter, electrocutes Ren, attacks Hong Kong, and overpowers Godzilla.
 Lind revives the dying Kong by detonating the HEAV on his chest, acting like a defibrillator.
 Jia convinces Kong to help Godzilla, who is nearly killed before Kong saves him.
 As Mechagodzilla overpowers both Titans, Josh momentarily short-circuits Mechagodzilla's controls with Bernie's liquor.
 Godzilla charges Kong's axe with his atomic breath, allowing Kong to destroy Mechagodzilla.
 Madison, Bernie, and Josh reunite with Madison's father, Mark, while Godzilla and Kong acknowledge each other and go their separate ways.